3rd in the World

 Entry requirements

-2:1 Hons degree in a related subject is normally required.
-We will also consider applications where you have a degree in other subjects, have a 2:2 or equivalent result and/or extensive relevant experience.
+2:2 Hons degree (UK or equivalent) in a related subject is normally required.
+We will also consider applications where you have a degree in other subjects and/or extensive relevant experience.
 In these cases, you should clearly demonstrate how your experience and skills have prepared you for postgraduate study.

-We normally require an IELTS (Academic) Test with an overall score of at least 6.5, and a minimum of 6.5 in reading and writing and 6.0 in listening and speaking.
-We also consider other English language qualifications.
+We require an IELTS (Academic) Test with an overall score of at least 6.5, and a minimum of 6.5 in reading and writing and 6.0 in listening and speaking.

 Delivered in partnership with INTO Lancaster University, our one-year tailored pre-master's pathways are designed to improve your subject knowledge and English language skills to the level required by a range of Lancaster University master's degrees.
 Visit INTO Lancaster University for more details and a list of eligible degrees you can progress onto.